 Matching Provider Race to Increase Take-up of Preventive Health Services among Black Men in the United States

-On average, black males in the United States live 4.5 fewer years relative to white males.1 More than half of the disadvantage in life expectancy for black men is associated with preventable chronic conditions such as hypertension, diabetes, HIV, and some forms of cancer, suggesting that some of the disparity is due to inferior care or underutilization of preventive health care services.2 One common proposal to combat these disparities and advance health equity is to increase minority representation in health professions.
-Presently, blacks comprise 12.6 percent of the United States population and only 3.8 percent of physicians.3 This underrepresentation is unlikely to improve in the coming years as the medical school acceptance rate for black applicants has decreased over the last decade.
+On average, Black males in the United States live 4.5 fewer years relative to white males.1 More than half of the disadvantage in life expectancy for Black men is associated with preventable chronic conditions such as hypertension, diabetes, HIV, and some forms of cancer, suggesting that some of the disparity is due to inferior care or underutilization of preventive health care services.2 One common proposal to combat these disparities and advance health equity is to increase minority representation in health professions.
+Presently, Black individuals comprise 12.6 percent of the United States population and only 3.8 percent of physicians.3 This underrepresentation is unlikely to improve in the coming years as the medical school acceptance rate for Black applicants has decreased over the last decade.
 There is little rigorous evidence on the impact of workforce diversity in health care on minority health outcomes.

 Context of the evaluation